Tips for answering interview questions

 Can you tell us about yourself?

-Why do you want to work for this organisation?
+Why do you want to work for us?

-Use your research about the job and the company to answer these questions.|
+Use your research about the job and organisation to answer this question.

 Talk about your interest in the job and the organisation

 Discuss any skills or experience you have that will help you do the job.